 The Nursing and Respiratory Therapy programs are specialized areas of study at Atlantic Cape.
 To apply to these programs, you must follow the general application procedures and meet additional admission requirements.
 Short-term programs in health related fields are also available through the Continuing Education Division.
 There is no college credit associated with these programs.
-Atlantic Cape also provides the preparatory courses required and indicated by Shore Medical Center for potential entry to their School of Radiologic Technology or for potential transfer to other regional programs for fields of diagnostic imaging.
+Atlantic Cape also provides the preparatory courses required and indicated by Shore Medical Center for potential entry to their School of Radiologic Technology and in partnership with their School of Radiologic Technology for the AAS degree in Radiologic Technology, or courses may also be utilized for potential transfer to other regional programs for related fields of diagnostic imaging.

 For more information on these programs, you are strongly encouraged to attend a Health Career Planning Session or contact Glenda Stogel, College Recruiter, at (609) 343-5048, (609) 463-4774, ext.
 5048 or email firstname.lastname@example.org.

 Atlantic Cape’s Nursing program is accredited by the National League for Nursing Accrediting Commission, Inc., 331 Peachtree Road NE, Suite 500, Atlanta, Georgia 30326.
 Telephone (404)975-5000

 The goal of the admission process is to admit qualified students who will be successful in their pursuit of a professional nursing career.
 All applicants must meet the following eligibility requirements: